-I have two different conditioners that I like to use:
+I have two different conditioners that I have used for cowashing.

 I have also gotten the Suave Essentials Tropical Coconut Conditioner – which is probably the cheapest option.
 It works pretty well, but I find it to feel a little thin.
 Still, it’s a very affordable product.